-Shivaji Maharaj is considered to be a Hindu and Maratha ruler, which is quite different from the reality.
-There were many Muslim officers in his army and he never had any ill feeling towards any religion.
+Shivaji Maharaj is considered to be a Hindu and Maratha ruler, which is quite different from reality.
+There were many Muslim officers in his army and he never had any ill-feeling towards any religion.
 On the other hand, some of his enemies were Hindus.
 Rustam-I- Zamani of Rajapur was a close friend of Shivaji and he punished Doroji one of his generals who captured Rajapur.
 He was the one who helped revive all the good things in Hindu culture and abolished most of the bad aspects.

 Father of Indian Navy

 Despite having some of the best kingdoms, Indian rulers never built a navy of their own.
-Shivaji Maharaj was the first to build a navy and owing to it, he is known as the father of Indian Navy.
+Shivaji Maharaj was the first to build a navy and owing to it, he is known as the father of the Indian Navy.
 He established a naval force with cannons mounted on the ships.
 The fort of Sindhudurg is a perfect paragon of the naval intelligence that he possessed.
 After the possession of 8 to 9 forts in Deccan, he started trading with the foreign merchants.

 Honoring women and mercy to the prisoners of war

 Shivaji is one of the very few rulers who treated both men and women equally.
 His rule could be defined as the term of approbation for women.
-Maratha army captured many forts and towns, but all the women were sent back safe with honor.
+Maratha’s army captured many forts and towns, but all the women were sent back safe with honor.

 The prisoners of war were treated with respect by Shivaji Maharaj.
 He welcomed the people who were ready to join the Maratha army and never judged anyone on the basis of their heritage and culture.